yezhiyi9670/toxic-music-player-1/_docs/documentation/admin/deltadesc201805.md

 You can use `@` to assign it with an id.
 ID should only contain alpha, numbers and `_`.

+Lyric lines can have punctuations (ASCII ones recommended, if possible), or no punctuations at all.

 ### Reusing paragraph

 Use `[Reuse]` to reuse everything from a defined paragraph, except for assigning a new starting time.